nethackscoreboard-org/matter/README.md

 I suggest building the individual components rather than running docker-compose up.
 Especially if the database service is not yet ready.
-Targets are: base, libs-legacy, libs-mojo, respectively for the images perl-base, cpan-moo and cpan-mojo.
+Targets are: base, libs-feeder, libs-mojo, respectively for the images perl-base, cpan-moo and cpan-mojo.
 The targets for live containers are: database, feeder and mojo-web. chcon -Rt svirt_sandbox_file_t mojo cfg